Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Introduction

-Hence, one wants first to find inductively linear combinations $\sum \alpha_{i,j}c_i \cdot c_j$ that have a zero differential and under what conditions they can be written as an explicit boundary, that is as $d(c)$ for some explicit cycle $c$ in $\cNg{X}{1}$.
+Although the construction developed in this paper does not exactly follow the above description, it is largely inspired by its main aspects: \begin{itemize} \item Which linear combinations of products of degree $1$ elements are boundary?
+Note that these linear combinations are degree $2$ elements. \item Which degree $1$ elements $c$ are mapped by the differential onto these linear combinations of products? \end{itemize}

-In weight $p$, the considered linear combinations are built out of elements obtained in lower weight and under some geometric conditions (equidimensionality over $\A^1$ and empty fiber at $0$), the cycle $c$ can be constructed easily.
-It is the pull-back of $\sum \alpha_{i,j}c_i \cdot c_j$ induce by the multiplication map ($\square^1 \simeq \A ^1$, $X=\A^1$):
+The strategy of this paper finds linear combinations $\sum \alpha_{i,j}c_i \cdot c_j$ that have a zero differential, and considers under what conditions they can be written as an explicit boundary, i.e. as $\dN(e)$ for some explicit cycle $e$ in $\cNg{X}{1}$.

-Even though it is not formalized in their paper, it is reasonable to believe that Bloch and Kriz used this idea to build the cycles $\on{Li}_n^{cy}(z)$.
-Thus, we naturally find back these cycles using the method described above.
-However, the cycles corresponding to multiple polylogarithms built using this method are different from the one proposed by Gangl, Goncharov and Levin.
+In weight $p$, we will consider linear combinations constructed from elements obtained in lower weight; under some geometric conditions the cycle $c$ can be constructed easily.
+It is the pull-back of $\sum \alpha_{i,j}c_i \cdot c_j$ induced by the multiplication map ($\square^1 \simeq \A ^1$, $X=\A^1$):

-In particular, the geometric conditions on $\sum \alpha_{i,j}c_i \cdot c_j$ and the computation of the pull-back in the above construction oblige the constructed cycles on $\ps$ to admit an extension in $\cNg{\A^1}{\bullet}$ equidimensional over $\A^1$ and with empty fiber at $0$ or $1$.
+Even though it is not stated formally in their paper, it is reasonable to believe that Bloch and Kriz used this idea to build their cycles $\on{Li}_n^{cy}(z)$.
+Thus, it is natural to recover these cycles using the method described above.
+However, the cycles corresponding to multiple polylogarithms constructed using this method are different from the ones proposed by Gangl, Goncharov and Levin in \cite{GanGonLev05}.

-A complete description of the inductive construction is based on a combinatorial setting using the coLie algebra dual to the defined a differential $d^{cy}$ on trees which is closely related to the differential in $\cNg{X}{\bullet}$.
-The main point of the combinatorial setting is the following result (Theorem \ref{dcyTw}).
+In particular, using the above pull-back by the multiplication insures that the constructed cycles on $\ps$ admit an extension to $\cNg{\A^1}{\bullet}$ which is dominant over $\A^1$ with pure relative dimension (cf. Definition \ref{def:equi}), and have an empty fiber at $0$ and a well defined fiber at $1$.
+Such cycles are called \emph{equidimensional} (over $\A^1$).

-\begin{thma} For any Lyndon word $W$ in the letters $\{0,1\}$, the element $T_W(t)$ is decomposable:
+This geometric construction proceeds within a combinatorial setting.
+More precisely, for any Lyndon word $W$ in the letters $\{0, 1\}$, we consider linear combinations of decorated rooted trivalent trees $\T W(x)$.
+These $\T W(x)$ are dual to the basis of Lyndon brackets of the free Lie algebra; hence the subscript $W^*$ in $\T W(x)$.
+In this notation, $x$ denotes a parameter in $\A^1$ labeling the root.
+By dualizing the action of the Lie algebra on itself by Ihara's special derivations, we obtain a twisted cobracket $\dc$ which can applied to $\T W(x)$.
+The main point of the combinatorial setting is the following result (Proposition \ref{dcyTw}).

-where $\cdot$ denotes the disjoint union of trees and where $W_i$, $W_j$, $W_k$ and $W_l$ are Lyndon of smaller length than $W$. \end{thma}
+\begin{thma} For any Lyndon word $W$ in the alphabet $\{0,1\}$, the cobracket of $\T W(x)$ can be expressed as: